 Setting up your email with Alexa

-You'll have four options here, but only two of them are available for email.
+You'll have three options here, but only two of them are available for email.
 You can only sync your Microsoft and Google email accounts with Alexa.
-Apple and Microsoft Exchange are options here, but they're only available for calendars.
+Apple is on the list but it's only available for calendars.

 2) Click on your account.